 At some point, a revolutionary movement started along the trails of Kyoto.
 A large number of Samurai had left their masters and the capitol to become Roshi.
 They were the Kyoto Defenders – a group of 234 Ronin founded in the year 1862 by Kiyokawa Hachiro.

-The Roshi are broken down by two distinctive factions.
+The Roshi are broken down into two distinctive factions.
 One faction consisted of those who were loyal to the Bakufu, the Japanese government.
 They believed in Sonno Joi or Rever the Emperor and Dispel the Barbarians.

 The other faction was the Ishin Shishi, the Imperialist group who fought for change in their government.
-Their aim was to have the country more open and accepting to foreigners.
+Their aim was to have the country more open and accepting of foreigners.
 A reason for this was for them to learn and gain knowledge from these people.